New Physics Opportunities at Neutrino Facilities: BSM Physics at Accelerator, Atmospheric, and Reactor Neutrino Experiments: Laboratory-Based Next-Generation Neutrino Experiments and Their Prospects

 In addition to ALPs interacting with photons, DAMSA is also expected to be sensitive to ALPs coupling to electrons.
 In this case, ALPs can be produced in the target by photons and electrons through various processes, including Compton-like scattering and subsequent decays into electron-positron pairs.
-Preliminary sensitivity estimates with the 300 MeV FAST electron beam are shown in the top-right panel of Fig.~\ref{fig:protodamsa-sense}.
+Preliminary sensitivity estimates with the 300~MeV FAST electron beam are shown in the top-right panel of Fig.~\ref{fig:protodamsa-sense}.
 Similarly, dark photons ($A'$) produced inside the beam target can be probed via their decay into $e^+e^-$ pairs.
 Preliminary sensitivity projections for dark photons at PIP-II are shown in the bottom panel of Fig.~\ref{fig:protodamsa-sense}.
+At the time of writing this report, a serious discussion is ongoing to utilize the flexible 8~GeV electron beams at SLAC's LESA facility for DAMSA.
+LESA is expected to start operation in late calendar year 2027 and is to accommodate the LDMX experiment which is in preparation.